hzi-bifo/mag/README.md

 ## Introduction

 This pipeline is a modified version of the nf-core/mag workflow, which was adapted to incorporate metagenomic methods recognized for their performance in the CAMI2 benchmark.
-To broaden the utility and applicability of the workflow, we have integrated further support for long reads data, incorporating the long-read assembler [Flye](https://github.com/fenderglass/Flye) alongside the  short-read assembler [MetaHipMer](https://bitbucket.org/berkeleylab/mhm2/src/master/).
+To broaden the utility and applicability of the workflow, we have integrated support for only long reads data, incorporating the long-read assembler [Flye](https://github.com/fenderglass/Flye).
+For the short reads data, the best performing short-read assembler [MetaHipMer](https://bitbucket.org/berkeleylab/mhm2/src/master/) in CAMI2 benchmark was included.
 Moreover, the workflow now incorporates additional well performing metagenome binners and bin refinement tools, such as [MetaBinner](https://github.com/ziyewang/MetaBinner), [UltraBinner](https://github.com/Huangpq2019/UltraBinner), and [MetaWRAP](https://github.com/bxlab/metaWRAP).